-The Countdown to Black Friday Sale is happening NOW
+The Countdown to Black Friday sale is happening now

 RICHMOND, Va. - Page Ewell, local owner of Renewal by Andersen, is back to fill us in on some exciting advancements in home improvement.
-Page gives a LIVE demo of his exclusive SmartSun Glass, which can block out 95% of UV rays from entering your house and driving up your energy bills.
-The ‘Countdown to Black Friday Sale’ is going on right now, and you can save $330 on every window and $900 on every patio door.
+Page and his team are skilled, knowledgable, and eager to help you rejuvenate your home with new windows and patio doors.
+Renewal by Andersen combines the know-how of over 100 years of window manufacturing with cutting edge glass technology to offer it’s customers beautiful, affordable, energy efficient windows.
+Plus, the ‘Countdown to Black Friday Sale’ is going on right now, so you can save $330 on every window and $900 on every patio door.
 For more information you can visit http://www.richmondwindow.com

 {THIS SEGMENT IS SPONSORED BY RENEWAL BY ANDERSEN}